Spinal Injury Project

 By enabling the cells to form stable connections within the nerve bridge prior to transplantation, the cells rapidly form a permissive bridge over the injury site that allows the spinal cord nerve cells to regenerate.
 Using the patient’s own cells greatly improves the safety of the treatment.
 This results in a treatment that has extremely rapid production times, is more effective and more affordable.

-The cost to run this trial for fifteen participants is $8.5M.
 The Nerve Bridge Transplantation and Rehabilitation Human Clinical Trial is a truly inspirational endeavour.
-Through generous supporters like you, our funding partners, philanthropists, and our incredible fundraising community, we have raised $7.6M of the funding needed to commence the trial.
+Through generous supporters like you, our funding partners, philanthropists, and our incredible fundraising community, we have raised the $8.5M needed to commence the trial for 15 people.
+This includes a $2M contribution from Queensland Health and $1M from Nicola and Andrew Forrest.

 What is the current status of the Spinal Injury Project Trial?